 Enter your year and month of birth along with various dates for starting your CPP (between age 60 & 70) to see the different payment amounts you may receive.

 * The default CPP Estimate at age 65 is this year's maximum monthly payment.
 If you have a CPP Statement of Contributions, input the estimated amount at age 65.

-* Please note this analysis is looking only at CPP on it’s own.
-It does not include how differing amounts of CPP affect tax rates and taxation, OAS benefits, and drawdown of other assets throughout your life.
-Working with a financial planning professional can help determine the best solution for your individual circumstance.
+Please note this analysis does not include tax impacts, OAS clawbacks, etc. Working with a financial planning professional can help determine the best solution for your individual circumstance.

 It all starts with a conversation

 Start optimizing your financial future today.